Tue-Sat 07:30-12:00, closed Sun-Mon30 vendors

 Variable by season; vendor farms open daily 09:00-18:008 vendors

-Sant'Erasmo is Venice's market garden island, the canonical source of castraure artichokes from late April and the small Orto di Venezia winery's lagoon-edge whites.
+Sant'Erasmo is Venice's market garden island, the canonical source of castraure artichokes from late April and the small Orto di Venezia winery's lagoon-edge.

 Go for: Castraure artichokes, Lagoon vegetables, Sant'Erasmo wines

-The local covered market on Rio Tera San Leonardo in Cannaregio is the canonical residential market for the western Cannaregio residents, with cheese and salumi stalls.
+The residential market on Rio Terà San Leonardo in Cannaregio is the local fruit and vegetable market for the western Cannaregio quarter, a short walk.